gateway4labs/gateway4labs_doc/docs/source/design.rst

 administrators to make sure that they are connected to the LabManager.
 He will also sign up different Learning Management Systems from different entities.

-The LMS administrator will manage from the LMS to students.
+The LMS/CMS/PLE administrator will manage from the LMS/CMS/PLE to students.
 There are two versions at this moment:
-* When using LTI, the LMS administrator will create teacher users in the LabManager, and assign them permissions on laboratories.
+* When using LTI, the LMS/CMS/PLE administrator will create teacher users in the LabManager, and assign them permissions on laboratories.
 Teachers will use these permissions (which contain a key and a secret unique for each teacher and laboratory) to add those labs to their courses.
 Students of those courses will